History of the Baltimore Orioles: Miguel Tejada

-The Orioles' lack of movement over the course of the offseason frustrated many, including Miguel Tejada.
+The Orioles' lack of movement over the course of the off-season frustrated many, including Miguel Tejada.
 This led to him stating, controversially, that he "wanted to play for a winner", and "perhaps a change of scenery is needed."
 The Oriole front office began to talk to many teams interested in Tejada as a trade.
 It was rumored that the Boston Red Sox offered All-Star outfielder Manny Ramírez for Tejada, though no Orioles officials confirmed this.
 There were also talks of Mark Prior being offered for Tejada.
 After several weeks, teammate Melvin Mora facilitated a conference call between the Orioles and Tejada where Tejada backed down and said his comments were intended to provoke the Orioles to make more moves in free agency.

-The Orioles finished the up and down 2006 season with a record of 70–92, 27 games behind the AL East leading Yankees.
+The Orioles finished the up and down 2006 season with a record of 70–92, 27 games behind the Yankees, who won the AL East Division.